Zashiki-warashi: Concept

 Reports have mostly been in the Iwate Prefecture, but there are also some scattered across the Aomori Prefecture, Miyagi Prefecture, Akita Prefecture and others in the Tōhoku region.

-Generally, the beings have a red face, hair that hangs down, and aged from a minimum of around three years to a maximum of around 15 years.
+Generally, they are described as having a red face, hair that hangs down, and aged between three to fifteen years old.
 They have a bob haircut or very short cropped hair.
 Both males and females have been seen.
 The male ones are said to wear blackish clothes with a kasuri pattern and the females are said to wear a red waistcoat (chanchanko), kosode, and sometimes a furisode.
-It is also said that there are some whose appearance is unclear, making their gender unknown.
-Sometimes multiple beings would settle in a house at once, such as a boy and a girl.
-There are also some legends telling of ones that look like a black beast, and others that look like a warrior.
+In some cases, the gender cannot be identified by appearance.
+Further, there are also some legends telling of ones that look like a black beast, and others that look like a warrior.

-They like causing mischief, so they are said to leave ash or bleaching powder on top of little footprints.
+They enjoy causing mischief.
+They will leave behind little footprints of ash or bleaching powder to prank other residents.
 At nighttime, they are said to make sounds like that of a revolving spinning wheel, and they would also make sounds in an inner room similar to a kagura performance.
-There are also tales told about how when someone in the family is sewing alone, there would be sounds similar to the rustling of papers or someone snorting, and when the wooden door is opened there would be no one there.
-Additionally, at night they are said to do pranks such as riding on top of guest room futons and turning over the pillows in order to not let the person sleep.
-When attempts are made to stop it, it would be too strong and powerful for anyone to affect its actions.
+There are also tales told about how when someone in the family is sewing alone, there would be sounds similar to the rustling of papers or someone snorting, but when they searched for the source there would be no one there.
+Additionally, at night they are said to do pranks such as riding on top of guest room futons and turning over peoples pillows in order to prevent people from sleeping.
+If attempts are made to stop it, the zashiki-warashi would be too strong and powerful for anyone to affect its actions.
 Sometimes they also play with children.

-In Iwate, there are legends of how the zashiki-warashi of a shrine at Hayachine would follow a shrine visitor who came from afar and follow them into different lands.
-There are also legends of how the zashiki-warashi would teach the nursery rhyme of Iwate to the children of those lands.
+In Iwate, there are legends of how the zashiki-warashi of a shrine at Hayachine would follow shrine visitors who came from afar back to where they came from.
+There are also legends of how the zashiki-warashi would then teach the nursery rhymes of Iwate to the children of those lands.